Loved Horizon Zero Dawn? The Frozen Wilds is a great expansion

 In any other year, Horizon Zero Dawn would have likely won a haul of Game of the Year awards.
 I loved the universe Guerrilla Games created in this action-adventure masterpiece (CNET's Jeff Bakalar had a bit more of a love/hate relationship with it in his review), and Aloy stands out as a capable heroine who's also full of compassion.

 But this isn't any other year.
-It's 2017, so HZD will be battling it out with the likes of The Legend of Zelda: Breath of the Wild, Super Mario Odyssey ($69.00 at Harvey Norman), PlayerUnknown's Battlegrounds, Wolfenstein II: The New Colossus and more.
+It's 2017, so HZD will be battling it out with the likes of The Legend of Zelda: Breath of the Wild, Super Mario Odyssey ($59.88 at Amazon.com), PlayerUnknown's Battlegrounds, Wolfenstein II: The New Colossus and more.
 Seriously, y'all: as far as games are concerned, 2017 is an outright embarrassment of riches.

 Maybe that's why it feels like we don't deserve Horizon Zero Dawn: The Frozen Wilds in the same calendar year as the original game.
 I was a little worried as I downloaded the expansion, which is available on Tuesday, Nov.
 7 from the PlayStation Store for $20, £16 or AU$30, with a discount for PS Plus subscribers.
 Am I exhausted from all of this year's outrageously good games?
 Will I experience some kind of overhyped expectations?
 Could Frozen Wilds let me down because I enjoyed the main game almost too much?